-If you're looking for a corded vacuum but prefer the ergonomics of an upright model, consider the Shark Rotator Lift-Away ADV.
+If you're looking for a corded vacuum but prefer the ergonomics of an upright model and don't want to deal with a dirtbag, consider the Shark Rotator Lift-Away ADV.
 It isn't as well-built as the Miele Complete C3 Alize PowerLine and doesn't perform as well on low-pile carpet, but its upright design might suit some users a little better.
+Its bagless design and washable pre-motor and allergen-trapping HEPA filters result in much lower recurring costs too.
 Also, it delivers similarly exceptional performance on bare floors and does a great job of sucking up debris on high-pile carpet.
-Its bagless design and washable pre-motor and allergen-trapping HEPA filters result in much lower recurring costs too.
 Its 'Lift-Away' function allows you to uncouple the main canister from its wand and carry it around, making it easier to clean shelves, furniture, or places like the inside of your car.
-However, its bulky dirt compartment can get in the way when trying to clean under tables or chairs.
-Many parts need regular cleaning.
+However, its bulky dirt compartment can get in the way when cleaning under tables or chairs.
+Many parts also need regular cleaning.

 Get the Miele if build quality and ease-of-maintenance are priorities for you, but consider the Shark if you're in the market for an upright and want a vacuum that incurs much lower recurring costs.

 The best HEPA vacuum with a cordless design that we've tested is the Dyson V15 Detect.
 This stick/handheld vacuum features an allergen-trapping filter and a sensor that can count and measure the size of particles that it sucks up, which it then displays on an LED at the back of the vacuum.
-However, we don't currently test the accuracy of this system.
 It also comes with a secondary vacuum head that uses a laser light to make it easier to see fine debris, along with a very wide selection of other tools, including a turbo brush, a crevice tool, and a dusting brush.

 This vacuum delivers superb cleaning performance on bare, even surfaces like hardwood or linoleum, where it easily cleans pet hair as well as small and bulky debris like rice or cereal.
 It also does a fantastic job on low and high-pile carpets, clearing fine debris like baking soda or larger material like sand without difficulty.
 Suction performance remains consistent as its dirt compartment fills up.
 Its bagless design and washable filter result in a near-total lack of recurring costs, too.
 Its battery performance is alright, with a runtime of roughly anywhere between 10 to 70 minutes, depending on your choice of suction power mode, attachments, and usage habits.